Cheukting/py03_101/README.md

 2. Start a project

-If you want to start from scratch and write your own Rust code, you can start a new project by
+If you want to start from scratch and write your own module, you can start a new project by

 ```
 mkdir pyo3_101